braintree/braintree-ios-drop-in/README.md

 We recommend using [Swift Package Manager](https://swift.org/package-manager/) or [CocoaPods](https://github.com/CocoaPods/CocoaPods) to integrate the Braintree Drop-in SDK with your project.

 ### Swift Package Manager
-_This feature is only available in v9._
+_This feature is only available in v9. v9.Y.0 requires Xcode 12.5+._

 To add the `BraintreeDropIn` package to your Xcode project, select File > Swift Packages > Add Package Dependency and enter `https://github.com/braintree/braintree-ios-drop-in` as the repository URL.
 Tick the checkbox for `BraintreeDropIn`.